novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-103.md

 "He hasn't committed any crimes, has he?
 He just finds it very bothersome to be known to the world."

-Lee Hyun-woo was speaking accurately because he was Nostradamus.
+Since Lee Hyun-woo himself was Nostradamus, he was expressing it accurately.

-If this were revealed, it would undoubtedly attract too much attention.
+In truth, if this got out, he would receive too much public attention.

-"But I can tell you, Chairman."
+"However, I can tell you, Chairman, specially."

 "......"

-Kim Sung-moo, who was cautious in human relationships, didn't easily reveal his inner thoughts, but now he was very curious.
+Kim Sung-moo, who was cautious in human relationships, didn't easily reveal his true feelings, but now he was very curious.

-However,
+Then,

 "What do you want?"

-Instead of asking who, he asked what Lee Hyun-woo desired.
+Instead of asking who he wanted to know, he asked what Lee Hyun-woo wanted.

-Thinking that he would demand something significant for revealing and protecting such a person.
+He thought Lee Hyun-woo would demand something significant, given that he was willing to reveal the identity to him without any compensation.

-But Lee Hyun-woo, still with a relaxed smile, said,
+But Lee Hyun-woo still had a relaxed smile and said,

 "I mentioned it during the meal.
-At this current point where conflicts and clashes of interest among economic players arise, I wish you would lead our country's economy well."
+At this point, where conflicts and clashes arise among economic agents, I'd like you to lead the country's economy well."

 "What?"

-"I'm not in a position to tell you what to do.
-I've expressed my wishes, so now I'll reveal the identity of Nostradamus."
+"I can't tell you what to do from my position, but I've expressed what I hope for, so now I'll reveal it.
+The identity of Nostradamus."

 "......"

-The cozy, comfortable office, designed for his health, was now tense.
+The cozy and comfortable office, designed for his health, was now tense.

 Naturally, Chairman Kim Sung-moo's curiosity had reached its peak.

-In a way, Lee Hyun-woo's adeptness at manipulating the giant of the business world was truly impressive.
+In a way, Lee Hyun-woo's skillful handling of the giant of the business world was truly impressive.

-Even now, he stopped speaking at the appropriate 'timing,'
+He also chose the right 'timing' to stop speaking,

-"Actually, Ah-young is Nostradamus."
+"In fact, Ah-young is Nostradamus."

 "......!"

-Kim Sung-moo, who rarely lost his composure, had a look of shock in his eyes.
+For a man who rarely lost his composure, Chairman Kim Sung-moo's eyes showed a shock as if an earthquake had struck.

 ----